ScorpioBroker/ScorpioBroker/docs/roadmap.md

    - In order to prepare for future releases of the NGSI-LD spec we will develop an experimental (none standard) Websocket binding.
    - Supporting basic operation from NGSI-LD (query, create, update and subscribe)
 3. MQTT Support
-   - We have an initial support for mqtt endpoints and subscriptions.
+   - We have an initial support for mqtt endpoints on subscriptions.
 We will look into optimizing the approach
-   - Looking further in MQTT 5 to potentially support an MQTT API endpoint.
+   - Looking further into MQTT 5 to potentially support an MQTT API endpoint.
 4. NGSI-LD Testsuit
    - Further testsuit compliance